-Water demand for operation of the Proposed Project was estimated by Stetson Engineers.39 Annual Proposed Project water demands were assessed under two scenarios - standard water conservation measures and enhanced water conservation and water reuse measures based on the requirements established for the Leadership in Energy and Environmental Design (LEED) certification.
+Water demand for operation of the Proposed Project was estimated by Stetson Engineers.
+Annual Proposed Project water demands were assessed under two scenarios - standard water conservation measures and enhanced water conservation and water reuse measures based on the requirements established for the Leadership in Energy and Environmental Design (LEED) certification.
 Proposed Project water demand estimates are shown in Table 3.15-7.
-Future annual water demand for the Proposed Project is estimated to be 103 AFY under the standard conservation measures scenario, and 63 AFY as described above, under LEED Gold certification requirements scenario that would result in annual water savings of 40 AF.
+Future annual water demand for the Proposed Project is estimated to be 103 AFY under the standard conservation measures scenario, and 63 AFY under LEED certification requirements scenario - a savings of 40 AFY.